Plymouth Review

 Police Report

-Officers with the Sheboygan Falls Police Department warned an adult female for failure to control an animal in the 1000 block of Monroe Street.
+Officers with the Sheboygan Falls Police Department investigated a harassment complaint in the 500 block of Forest Boulevard.

 *** Full Story

-Phyllis K. Berger, 96, of Kohler, passed away peacefully at her home on Monday, January 9, 2017.
+Dan Janisse passed away peacefully at Baileys Harbor, Wisconsin on Wednesday, January 11th at the age of 60.
 Full Story

 Death Notices

-Sandra Konitzer, 70 of Sheboygan died Saturday January 7, 2017.
-Ballhorn Chapel Funeral Home.
+Robert Albert II, 25 formerly of Sheboygan died Sunday January 15 2017.
+Wenig Funeral Home.
 Full Story

-Clarence J. Ertman, 93, of Sheboygan Falls, passed away on Sunday, January 1, 2017 at Pine Haven Assisted Living.
+Kenneth W. “Lefty” Mulder, 89, of Sheboygan Falls, passed away on Wednesday, January 11, 2017, at Pine Haven Christian Home.
 Full Story

 |